Home Planning Strategies HELP SPREAD THE WORD!

 Vision: because of the work we do youth living in poverty today will be starting jobs and entering careers out of poverty by age 25

-On TED.com rock music star Bono sets a goal of one million advocates and one billion page views, focusing on poverty in Africa.
-Our goal is to mobilize the same type of support, but to focus it on high poverty areas of inner city neighborhoods, using maps, and a Program Locator Database, to help volunteers, donors, parents and students connect with the programs which already operate in these areas, or to help build new programs in undeserved areas.
+Since 1993, the Tutor/Mentor Connection (led by The Tutor/Mentor Institute, LLC since 2011) has led a year-round strategy intended to mobilize attention and involvement of people in all parts of the Chicago region, and to focus it on high poverty areas of inner city neighborhoods, using maps, and a Program Locator Database (an archive since 2021), to help volunteers, donors, business, faith groups, parents and students connect with youth serving programs which already operate in different parts of the city and suburbs, or to help build new programs in undeserved areas.

 To achieve this goal, many people need to spread this message to people in their network, who become volunteers or donors.
 And many of these people need to spread the work in their own networks.
-The end result might be Bono or some other leader becoming a champion for tutor/mentor programs and the T/MC strategy .
+The end result might be the growth of leaders from every part of "the village" who become champions for tutor/mentor programs and the T/MC strategy .
 This chart illustrates the goal.

-View the T/MC strategy map, and see how we can increase the number of volunteer-based tutoring/mentoring programs serving inner-city youth by building leadership teams in businesses, churches, colleges, hospitals, etc.
+View this T/MC strategy map, and see how we can increase the number of volunteer-based tutoring/mentoring and learning programs serving inner-city youth by building leadership teams in businesses, churches, colleges, hospitals, etc.

 Email This e-mail address is being protected from spambots.
 You need JavaScript enabled to view it if you would like to know more about the Tutor/Mentor Institute, LLC and Tutor/Mentor Connection.